mudiageo/shadcn-svelte-mcp-server/CONTRIBUTING.md

-# Contributing to Shadcn UI MCP Server
+# Contributing to Shadcn Svelte MCP Server

 Thank you for your interest in contributing! 🎉